jbaudanza/rack-asset-compiler/README.md

 CSS.
 See [Sass Documentation](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#options) for a list of options.

-## Compiling Sass with Compass Support

-The Compass compiler subclasses the Sass compiler and supports all the same options and makes the compass framework mixins available to the compiler.
+To make the Compass frameworks available to the SassCompiler, simply require Compass and any compass plugins.
+For example...

-    require 'rack/CompassCompiler'
+    require 'compass'

-    # require any third party compass frameworks here...
-    # for example, let's use the 960gs plugin
-    require 'ninesixty'
+    require 'ninesixty' # 960.gs Compass plugin

-    use Rack::CompassCompiler,
+    use Rack::SassCompiler,
       :source_dir => 'sass'
       :url => '/css'

 ## Running without an HTTP cache
 If your stack doesn't include an HTTP cache (like Varnish), the compilation step will run each time a new visitor requests a compiled resource.